 Nicotex Chemical Waste

 From 1999 to 2013, Vietnamese pesticide firm Nicotex Thanh Thai JSC discarded large amounts of untreated toxic waste, primarily expired pesticides and other chemical waste.
 As a result, an estimated 20,000 people in the area have been exposed to severe air, water and soil pollution.
-ERI works with communities impacted by Nicotex industrial pollution to promote their leadership as they demand access to information and remedies for rights violations.
+ERI worked with communities impacted by Nicotex industrial pollution to promote their leadership in demanding access to information and remedies for rights violations.

 Nicotex’s toxic waste dumping has reportedly led to increased rates of cancer, respiratory diseases, birth defects and infertility in the communities of Cam Van, Cam Tan and Yen Lam.
 The pollution has also lead to the death of livestock in the area.

 The affected communities have called for remedies for damages, further studies of the impact of the toxic waster and open access to existing information.
 ERI has supported these communities in their campaigns.
 Investigations have yet to determine the extent of the areas affected by the company’s wrongdoings.
 The affected communities have also called for studies to determine the extent of the spread of byproducts from the original spill.
 The byproducts and spread of the original waste must be documented in order to secure just remedies and medical support for the affected populations.